Fed holds steady in Powell’s final meeting as chair

 Contact our team to discuss how Chatham can help with your treasury and risk management needs.

-Contact us
+Contact usDisclaimers

-Transactions in over-the-counter derivatives (or “swaps”) have significant risks, including, but not limited to, substantial risk of loss.
-You should consult your own business, legal, tax and accounting advisers with respect to proposed swap transaction and you should refrain from entering into any swap transaction unless you have fully understood the terms and risks of the transaction, including the extent of your potential risk of loss.
-This material has been prepared by a sales or trading employee or agent of Chatham Hedging Advisors and could be deemed a solicitation for entering into a derivatives transaction.
-This material is not a research report prepared by Chatham Hedging Advisors.
-If you are not an experienced user of the derivatives markets, capable of making independent trading decisions, then you should not rely solely on this communication in making trading decisions.
+Transactions in over-the-counter derivatives have significant risks, including, but not limited to, substantial risk of loss.
+You should consult your own business, legal, tax and accounting advisers with respect to proposed swap transaction and you should refrain from entering into any swap transaction unless you fully understand the terms and risks of the transaction, including the potential risk of loss.
+Chatham only provides services to Qualified Eligible Persons (QEP) under CFTC Regulation 4.7.
 All rights reserved.